openlawteam/tribute-contracts/README.md

 #### Run Tests

-This project uses truffle, to run the tests, simply run:
+This project uses truffle.
+To run the tests, simply run:

 > npm run test